 And then there is Mary; she is a viewer.
 Mary likes to watch videos about animals.
 Today she would love to see something about shrews.

-Mary’s doing great, she just needs to go to YouTube, and the algorithm will send her content.
+Mary’s doing fantastic, she just needs to go to YouTube, and the algorithm will send her content.
 Thanks to the algorithm, Mary will see personalized videos:

-● In the search results using the YouTube search bar for the phrase specified
+- In the search results, use the YouTube search bar for the phrase specified

 In this article, we will describe the principles that will help to promote videos for you and John.

-The first priority for YouTube is to maximize profits.
-The platform is very interested (even more than John) in keeping viewers watching as long as possible.
+The priority for YouTube is to maximize profits.
+The platform is interested (even more than John) in keeping viewers watching as long as possible.
 This can be achieved only by offering quality products.
-YouTube constantly searches for interesting content for users.
-In the process, YouTube is continuously improving its algorithms so that viewers can find only those videos which satisfy and keep them on the site.
+YouTube constantly searches for exciting content for users.
+In the process, YouTube continuously improves its algorithms so that viewers can find only those videos that satisfy them and keep them on the site.

 Just because your video appears at the top of the search results doesn’t mean that it will be clicked on.
-We’ve noticed 2 key elements that guarantee views and getting to the top of the recommended video section: the title and video icon.
+We’ve noticed two key elements guaranteeing views and getting to the top of the recommended video section: the title and video icon.

-First, the platform is interested in offering interesting videos to the audience.
-YouTube algorithms based on metadata (video title and description, tags, type and category, and icons) analyze the usefulness of your content and recommend viewers to watch it.
-If the CTR of the video is low, YouTube will gradually reduce the impressions and will show the video on the main page, in recommended videos, and in the search results less often.
+First, the platform is interested in offering exciting videos to the audience.
+YouTube algorithms based on metadata (video title and description, tags, type, category, and icons) analyze the usefulness of your content and recommend viewers to watch it.
+If the CTR of the video is low, YouTube will gradually reduce the impressions and show the video on the main page, in recommended videos, and the search results less often.

 Second, think back to how you search for something to watch.
-The basic pattern is this: you enter a key query, and then most often, your gaze shifts to the left onto the video images – and you choose based on which icon is most attractive to you, intelligible, aesthetically pleasing, intriguing, and attractive.
-In general, we choose the best against the backdrop of a huge amount of similar content.
+The basic pattern is this: you enter a key query, and then most often, your gaze shifts to the left onto the video images – and you choose based on which icon is most attractive to you, intelligible, aesthetically pleasing, intriguing, and engaging.
+We generally select the best against a vast amount of similar content.

 That’s it.
 The icon has done its job – you clicked on the video.
 This is similar to how Russian roulette works: you still don’t know the content, what kind of sound is there, the quality of the filming, etc. But the icon drew you.
 And your viewer does precisely the same.